ayiezac78/ayie/src/pages/insights/coffee-and-code-my-portfolio.md

 ## How I Shaped My Design

 Every project starts out a little messy.
-I’m not a designer by trade, but I love using my imagination to sketch and experiment with a minimalistic style.
-There’s always a bit of trial and error — exploring different layouts, typography, and color palettes until I find that sweet spot between clean, modern design and personal expression.
+I'm not a designer by trade, but I love using my imagination to sketch and experiment with a minimalistic style.
+There's always a bit of trial and error — exploring different layouts, typography, and color palettes until I find that sweet spot between clean, modern design and personal expression.

 ## Tools I Use